Multi-Drawer Cherry Chest

 chiseled out and cleaned up in order to overlay it on the pin board for

+accurate tracing of the pins.
 The two boards are overlaid with the pin position accurately traced onto

 the pin board and then marked down to the line for cutting with the handsaw.